-- 01. Signs; Lease Access Roads.
-To identify all producing leases t The owner or operator thereof shall cause a sign to be of a producing lease must placed a sign where the principal lease road enters the lease and s Such sign shall show will identify the name of the lease and the owner or operator thereof and the section, township, and range. - O2.
+- O1.
+Signs; Lease Access Roads.
+To identify all producing leases the owner or operator thereof shall cause a sign to be placed where the principal lease road enters the lease and such sign shall show the name of the lease and the owner or operator thereof and the section, township, and range.
+(10-21-92) - O2.
 Signs; Well Sites.
 Prior to spud activity, a legible sign must be placed near the well to identify the operator, permit number, well name, and emergency telephone number.
-If a multiple completion, each well-head connection shall be identified.
+If a multiple completion, each well head connection shall be identified.
+(4-11-15)